-The Enrollee shall designate a duly authorized representative that has the appropriate knowledge, authority, and expertise to serve as a Legally Responsible Official to certify the Sewer System Management Plan and spills.
-The Legally Responsible Official shall complete the Legally Responsible Official form in CIWQS for each of its enrolled systems.
-(A Legally Responsible Official that represents multiple enrolled systems shall complete a Legally Responsible Official form for each system.)
+The Enrollee shall designate at least one duly authorized representative that has the appropriate knowledge, authority, and expertise to serve as a Legally Responsible Official (LRO) to certify the SSMP and spills.
+The LRO shall complete the LRO form in CIWQS for each of its enrolled systems.
+(A LRO that represents multiple enrolled systems shall complete a LRO form for each system.)

-The Legally Responsible Official must:
+The LRO must:

-Have responsibility over operation or management of the Enrollee’s entire sanitary sewer system (Example include a sewer systems superintendent or manager, an operations manager, a public utilities manager or director, or a district engineer);
+Have responsibility over operation or management of the Enrollee’s sanitary sewer system (Examples include a General Manager, sewer systems superintendent or manager, an operations manager, a public utilities manager, or a district engineer);

-and

-Hold current registration or certification as a:

-Professional Engineer registered in the State of California, or

-Grade III Certified collection system operator certified by the California Water Environment Association or the Sacramento State University Office of Water Programs.

-The Legally Responsible Official shall certify that the Sewer System Management Plan and subparts thereof: (1) comply with the requirements of this General Order, and (2) comply with the Enrollee’s required prevention of spills through increased system resiliency.
+The LRO shall certify that the SSMP and subparts thereof comply with the requirements of this General Order.

 The Enrollee shall submit any change to its Legally Responsible Official, and/or change in contact information, to the State Water Board within 30 calendar days of the change by emailing help@ciwqs.waterboards.ca.gov and copying the appropriate Regional Water Board as provided in Attachment F of this General Order.